PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 ## What are the characteristics of a growth engineer?

 To start, it is useful to understand who growth engineers are as people.
-When comparing them to regular engineers, here are the characteristics that stand out:
+When comparing them to software engineers, here are the characteristics that stand out:

 ![Characteristics](../images/blog/what-is-a-growth-engineer/characteristics.png)